The building consent process depends on the nature of the work you are planning.

 Building Consent applications go through a pre-lodgement assessment process.
 This assessment process is called ‘PlanSmart'.
 It involves a Council review of your consent documentation against a standardised checklist.
 If there is information missing from your application it will be documented in an email and the application returned to you.
 Please re-submit your application when you have completed all requirements in the request.

 It is important to remember that this is only an initial check to ensure you have provided all the necessary information.
 A full examination and technical assessment of the application supplied is completed by a building officer after the consent has been accepted and lodged.

 Building work which requires a licensed building practitioner (LBP) will need to be documented by the practitioner.
 See the LBPs page for more information.

 The documentation of building work must be of the standard detailed in the Ministry of Business, Innovation and Employment Guide to applying for building consent (pdf 3MB)

 Applications can only be entered on-line.
 Pre--consent meetings are encouraged for large or complex residential buildings and all commercial building projects.
 If you wish to make an appointment for a pre-Building Consent lodgement meeting, please contact Council on 871 5000 to make an appointment with the building team leader - processing.

-You are able to make minor changes to your plans at any stage of the application process.
-They will have to be checked for legislative compliance, which may slow the processing of your application.
+Yes, you are able to make changes to your plans at any stage of the application process.
+They will have to be checked for legislative compliance.

 Any changes to a consent that has already been granted will require an amendment application.
 This will cost extra.
 To find out more on what type of alteration to an existing consent requires an amendment application see MBIE's Guide to building consent amendments.

-To find out about the process that follows the lodging of an application for Building Consent, see the Process page.
+To find out about the process that follows the lodging of an application for Building Consent Amendment, see the Process page.

 Disclaimers and Copyright